erentheaiweber/eren-portfolio/README.md

-# eren-portfolio
-Portfolio of Eren The AI Weber, freelance web developer and AI integration specialist.
+Eren The AI Weber
+Freelance web developer specializing in AI chatbots, automation, and web integrations.
+This is my portfolio repository.
+Built from scratch during Project Freedom, Phase 1.